The difference between ‘convergent’ and ‘divergent’ research

 NASA acknowledged its debt in the 1970s when it sent a replica Apollo suit to London to be photographed next to the armour.
 The suit is currently at the Royal Armouries Museum in Leeds.

 This is an excellent example of 'divergent' research means looking at the problem in a wider context; taking the ‘telescope’ view.
 In other words, to ‘see what’s out there’.

 How is the problem tackled by other organisations?
 How is the problem tackled in other areas?
 In other countries even?

 The opposite of this approach is known as 'convergent' research.
 This is the most commonly employed method of research.

 It means taking the ‘microscope’ view; focusing on the problem and looking deeper and deeper into the causes.

 However, this can quite often be limiting as your research efforts can find themselves being directed towards a solution and not the problem itself.
 For the best result, you should ideally include both research methods.

-For more insights into problem solving register your interest in our upcoming course ‘How To Think Like Sherlock’ at 42courses.com which is jam packed full of tools and tips to make you a better problem solver.
+For more insights into problem solving check out our course ‘How To Think Like Sherlock’ which is jam packed full of tools and tips to make you a better problem solver.